What Are Terpenes, Anyway?

 - Can also be found in: Rosemary, peppermint, juniper, fruit rinds

 Ever wondered why Citrus Kush, Super Lemon Haze, Pineapple, and Super Silver Haze smell like some of the sweetest lemons and oranges you’ve never had?
 That’s the remarkable smell of limonene, another aromatic cannabis terpene found in the glands of the flower’s resin.
-Not only does it produce the smell of citrus, but limonene may even modify the effects in the user; in particular, it’s a terpene that is thought to improve your mood, making it the so-called “feel-good” terpene.

 - Smells like: Woody, peppery, spicy cloves

 - Vape temperature: 266 degrees F (130 degrees C)

 - Can also be found in: Cinnamon, black pepper, cloves

 Beta-Caryophllene, or just caryophyllene, is a peppery, spicy terpene that you can find in several kinds of edible plants.
 You can find it in herbs like oregano, hops, basil, and rosemary, or in spices like cinnamon, cloves, and black pepper.
 Often, you’ll find caryophyllene in salves and topical cannabis products.

 - Vape temperature: 388 degrees F (198 degrees C)

 - Can also be found in: Lavender

 Just like the other terpenes, linalool is not one that is specific to cannabis.
 The floral, lavender scent is one that you’ll find spicing up more than 200 kinds of plants.
 In fact, even people who don’t use the hemp plant at all will consume more than two grams of this terpene naturally each year.